-January 21-29, 2017, is International Snowmobile Safety Week.
+January 20-28, 2018, was International Snowmobile Safety Week.
 Most snowmobilers report the following reasons for participating in the sport: appreciation of scenery and closeness with nature, getting away from the demands of life, and spending time with family or friends.
 In fact, 95% of snowmobilers think of snowmobiling as a family activity; most of those who participate are married and have children.
 This demographic makes safety slogans like “Make Every Trip a Round Trip” even more poignant.

 Put Others First